 Durham Road was not far past Cattail Shelter.
 The New England Trail does not have many shelters, but the ones they do have are close to where they can easily be maintained.
 I don’t stay in trail shelters for many reasons, and this is probably reason #1.

 Durham Road was crazy busy!
 I felt like I was playing “Frogger” as I tried to cross the road before vehicles barreling around the curves from both sides crushed me!

-Finally making it across the road I took a left and began hiking towards the trail head.
+Finally crossing the road, I took a left and began hiking toward the trailhead.
 The road made me nervous as traffic whizzed by without even slowing.
 There was almost no shoulder.